dienodiba/Fite2dmt.jl/README.md

 Diba D, Nurhasan, Uyeshima M, Usui Y (2024) Two-dimensional magnetotelluric inversion using unstructured triangular mesh implemented in Julia.
 Journal of Physics: Conference Series, **2734** 012008. https://doi.org/10.1088/1742-6596/2734/1/012008

-Julia version of FITE2DMT will be released in the future.

 ## Terms Of Use

-FITE2DMT is available for academic purposes only.
-Please refrain from using it for commercial or non-academic activities.

 Please cite the original documentation of FITE2DMT when publishing any work that uses this program.
 Proper citation acknowledges the authors' contributions and helps support further development.